Here’s how to make iced coffee at home! This iced coffee recipe makes a bold and creamy drink that’s even better than a coffeeshop.

 This recipe is…

-This iced coffee recipe is vegetarian and gluten-free.
-For plant-based, dairy-free, and vegan, use almond milk.Print
+Vegetarian and gluten-free.
+For plant-based, dairy-free, and vegan, use oat milk or almond milk.Print

 - Make the cold brew coffee (it takes 24 hours, so plan accordingly!) or make strong coffee and let it cool to room temperature.